Pro Scooter blog

 Quick highlights, and then I'll fill in details over the next few weeks as the new products arrive.
 But don't feel like you (or more likely, your young shredder) needs to have the latest and greatest.
 What I see most often year over year are subtle changes to previous year's models.
 Maybe a new bar style, or hollow core wheels, or an improvement in a design.
 I'll call out changes so you're in the know.

-Here's another first time addition, the Crisp Blaster pro.
-Truly an entry level due to size and price, but super clean so it looks like a higher end (like the big boys ride).
+New at PSS, the Lucky Recruit.
+An entry level due to size and price, but super clean so it looks like a higher end (like the big boys ride).

 First time on the beginner list is the Sector5 scooter.
 Weighing in at 8lbs, I originally thought it might be 'too heavy' for beginner.
 Changed my mind.
 I like the simple design but super high quality.
 19.5"x4.25" deck is small-feet friendly.
 The bars are 22" tall by 20" wide; slightly taller than some others but not too tall.